 Communicating with the Investment Community.
 Investors, corporate governance activists and other market participants continue to focus on "good corporate governance."
-Thus, companies should view proxy materials not only as required disclosure but as a useful opportunity to tell the company's story and communicate with investors and other stakeholders.
-Indeed, voluntary disclosure highlighting best corporate governance practices, board diversity and refreshment, director skill sets, shareholder engagement and sustainability practices is not only common but increasingly expected by market participants.
+Thus, companies should view proxy materials not only as required disclosure but as a useful opportunity to tell their story and communicate with investors and other stakeholders.
+Voluntary disclosure highlighting best corporate governance practices, board diversity and refreshment, director skill sets, shareholder engagement and sustainability practices is now not only common but increasingly expected by market participants.
+Indeed, for annual meetings held on or after February 1, 2022, ISS will generally recommend against the governance committee chair if the board has no racial and/or ethnic diversity.
+Additionally, the Nasdaq Stock Market recently filed a proposal with the SEC to amend its listing standards to require all companies listed on the Nasdaq to publicly disclose diversity statistics regarding their boards of directors and to have, or explain why they do not have, at least two diverse directors, including one who self-identifies as female and one who self-identifies as either an underrepresented minority or LGBTQ+.